History of education in Canada: Credentialism in early education

 The training required to become a teacher formalized in the 1840s.
 Until this point there were few schools, and teachers would be deemed qualified upon availability more so than intellect and ability.
 At this point they started introducing qualifications aimed at instructing teachers in how to best do their job.
 The conditions for teachers at this time were quite poor.
 They had low wages and poor working conditions.
-Their salaries ranged from 400–1400 for women, or 600–2100 for men.
+Their salaries ranged from 400 to 1400 for women, or 600–2100 for men.
 Accounting for inflation, that would be approximately $8000 for women, or $10,000 for men by today's standards.
 Along with the low wages, the teachers would be responsible for everything in the school.
 This included janitorial duties, and administrative tasks on top of teaching the students.
 This made teaching a quite difficult and unappealing job.
 The first union for teachers was created in 1920, The Canadian Teachers Confederation (CTF).
 This allowed for teachers to unify with each other, as well as advocate for increased workplace rights.